kuzzleio/documentation-vuepress/src/core/1/guide/guides/essentials/installing-kuzzle/index.md

   No living connections
 ```

 If you see the following message and your Elasticsearch installation uses a security layer, configure the Elasticsearch client options in the `.kuzzlerc` file.
-For more information click <a :href="`${$site.base}core/1/guide/guides/essentials/configuration`/">here</a>.
+For more information click [here](/core/1/guide/guides/essentials/configuration/).

 ```
 [ℹ] Starting Kuzzle server